 Predominantly, courses are GCSEs.
 However, we offer some vocational courses for those who find this assessment pathway more accessible.

-Courses of study for Y10 students from September 2021 are listed here: Art & Design, Child Development, Drama, French, Geography, Engineering, Spanish, History, Catering, Computer Science,
+Courses of study for Y10 students are listed here: Art & Design, Child Development, Drama, French, Geography, Engineering, Spanish, History, Catering, Computer Science,

 ICT (Creative iMedia), Health & Social Care, Film Studies, Music, Sports Science, Separate Sciences*, Textile Design and Philosophy & Ethics